Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Sandi from Salem, OR

 I have two old TV/small appliance carts on wheels that have two open shelves on the bottom.
+They are in good shape and very sturdy, but are outdated.
 I wanted to use them to store items on the shelves, but I did not like the idea of the open shelves since things would tend to get dusty/dirty.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.